 Hats off to vote

-The church and its sheer other-worldliness may have been the most emotional part of my visit to San Juan Chamula, but it certainly wasn’t the end of what I learnt about the village.
+San Juan Chamula’s church and its sheer other-worldliness may have been the most emotional part of my visit, but it certainly didn’t represent the full story in what I learnt about the village.

 I was told that men have the right to more than one wife and the right to vote – which they do by raising the hat that forms part of their traditional dress.
 Women don’t wear these hats.
 No hat = no vote.